wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 </tbody>
 </table>

 **Note:** You can query and visualize only the traces and spans that Wavefront has actually received and ingested.
-If you set up an explicit sampling strategy that severely reduces the volume of ingested trace data, you could end up with queries that produce no results.
+If you set up a sampling strategy that severely reduces the volume of ingested trace data, you could end up with queries that produce no results.

 ### Complete vs. Partial Traces